ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Authenticating and Authorizing the Presenter {#sec-cons-auth-the-presenter}

 The Presenter represents a privileged role within the architecture of this specification as it gets to learn about the existence of user keys and their protection properties, as well as details of the platform.
-The Presenter is in the position of deciding how much information to disclose to the Verifier, and to request a suitably redacted attestation from the HSM.
+The Presenter is in the position of deciding how much information to disclose to the Verifier, and to request a suitably redacted evidence from the HSM.

 For personal cryptographic tokens it might be appropriate for the attestation request interface to be un-authenticated.
 However, for enterprise and cloud-services grade HSMs the Presenter SHOULD be authenticated using the HSM's native authentication mechanism.
 The details are HSM-specific and are thus left up to the implementer.
 However, it is RECOMMENDED to implement an authorization framework similar to the following.